suffolklibraries/sljekyll/local/index.md

 				</ul>

-				<p class="mt2">The pilot scheme will initially run once a week in three existing community venues, Red Lodge, Shotley and Moreton Hall, for a period of six months each.
+				<p class="mt2">The pilot scheme will run once a week in three existing community venues, Red Lodge, Shotley and Moreton Hall, for a period of six months each.
 We will be holding consultations with local residents.
 This initiative is supplementary to existing public and mobile libraries.</p>

+				<p class="mt2">The pilot period for all three branches will finish at the end of October 2017.</p>

 </section>